 - Can a Parenting Plan be modified if one parent wants to move away?
 Yes, relocation of a parent counts as an eligible change in circumstances.
 Typically in Tennessee, moves more than 50 miles away require a relocation hearing or a change in custody arrangement.
 The court will determine what’s in the best interest of the child.

 - Can my child support be modified too?
 Yes.
 Child support orders can be modified as well, as long as there’s a change in circumstances – at least a 15% increase or decrease in income, significant changes in the child’s care needs, or other expenses.
 These modifications also go through the court.

 - What if I am deployed in the military and my spouse tries to change our Parenting Plan?
 The Servicemembers Civil Relief Act (SCRA) gives legal protections to active duty servicemembers involved in civil cases.
 This includes child custody hearings.
 If your ex brings a custody modification case while you are deployed, the court has the power to delay the case until you are able to attend.

 Even if you and your ex-spouse agree on all aspects of your child custody arrangement, it’s important you get a court order – for your safety and the safety of your child.
 An informal or “handshake” agreement won’t hold up if you need to take legal action for unforeseeable events.

 The experienced family law attorneys at Miller Upshaw Family Law, PLLC can talk to you about your particular child custody situation and Parenting Plan needs.
 We’ll help you work to find a solution that’s in the best interests of your child and family.
-Please call 615-391-4200 or use our contact form to schedule a consultation at our Nashville office.
+Please call 615-391-4200 or use our contact form to schedule an in-person or video consultation at our Nashville office.